exploring self-realization, sacred personhood, and full humanity

 E. Pretty much.
 And so I didn’t really get what you were talking about.
 If you had waited, biding your time, just another couple years, until I had a chance to grow up a bit, the ensuing decades might have unfolded differently.
 However, we’ve been over this and over this and now see that we needed to be apart for a good while in order to learn some hard lessons.
 But the point is this.
 I wasn’t ready.
 And no amount of discussion, encouragement, cajoling, or even pleading – but you didn’t plead – would have made any difference.

 K. I didn't plead, I just shared my joy.
 And then later in life, in a sense, we sort of switched roles and you became the one, in effect, trying to move me to action; subtly, not overtly, yet forcibly.
-But then I wasn’t ready.
+But then I was the one who wasn’t ready.
 And no amount of directed activity with a view toward moving me off “high center” was successful.

 E. True love must be free, a free-will offering, from each to the other.
 People must be free to follow their own hearts and best judgment, even if that judgment for a time is skewed and led by the ego.
-If it is, they’ll learn from their mistakes and then will discover and want what’s real and true all the more when given a second chance.
+If it is, they’ll learn from their mistakes and then will discover what’s real and true.

 K. We’ve talked about this before, Ellus.
 There is no such thing as true love without problems.
 As Shakespeare said, “the course of true love never did run smooth.”
 Even if two share a love “made in heaven” and are destined to be eternal romantic mates, it’s not going to be easy coming together.
-The reason for this is that people mature at different rates, do not enter the race seeing eye-to-eye, and we need look no farther than our own history to learn how this works.
+People mature at different rates, do not enter the race seeing eye-to-eye, and we need look no farther than our own history to learn how this works.

 Madame Destiny versus Mother Nature